Man unfurls Nazi flag at Bernie Sanders rally, heightening security concerns - Washington Jewish Week

 The cheers for Sanders quickly turned to boos as the senator’s supporters noticed the man with the Nazi flag, which was quickly pulled down by someone in the crowd.
 The man was soon restrained by security and escorted from the venue.

-It is unclear whether Sanders saw the flag in real time, but the senator’s spokesperson Mike Casca said following the event that Sanders is “aware of” and “disturbed by” it.
+It is unclear whether Sanders saw the flag in real time, but the senator’s spokesperson Mike Casca said following the event that “The senator is aware of the flag with the swastika on it and is disturbed by it.”

 “Whoever it was, I think they’re a little outnumbered tonight,” Sanders said after the man was removed from the rally.